Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 `DVCTF{Ireland_Columbia_The-Five-Lamps}`

-Thank you for reading this far, this is my first write up so i'm open to feedback as for layout/readability!
+Thank you for reading this far, this is my first write-up so I'm open to feedback regarding layout/readability!

 Again, huge props to  [DaVinciCode](https://www.linkedin.com/company/davincicode/posts/?feedView=all) for coming up with this challenge.

-Sadly as I completed this at the end of day one on site, I did not complete the `2 - Accomplice` nor `3 - Raid` challenge and don't have a write up for them at the moment.
+Sadly, as I completed this at the end of day one on site, I did not complete the `2 - Accomplice` nor `3 - Raid` challenges and don't have a write-up for them at the moment.

 Some congratulations are in order for our colleagues at [0xECE](https://www.linkedin.com/company/equipe0xece/) for first-blooding this challenge!